*Watercolour, inkpen, graphite pencil and coloured pencil, on Canson 220 drawing paper: approx. 10cm x 15cm. I did this one a few months ago.

 Unless I pay Facebook (which isn’t going to happen!) my posts are delivered to very few people – hopefully some of you will see this note!
 Therefore, and because of other various annoying aspects of running a Facebook page, I’ll only rarely, if ever, post something through there.

-For now – in case people stumble upon it – I’ll leave my Facebook page open, with a redirection note.
+For now – in case people stumble upon it – I’ll leave my Facebook page open, with this redirection P.S note.

 As it is, this website/blog (which I built on my oh so handy iPad) is really the home for sharing much of my art and writing; a sort of online art journal.